irfanrizvidev/my-template-repo/README.md

 #### Content Checking
 The content is consistent and relavent to each sections and appropriate styling is used for each section's content.

+### Compatibility Testing
+* The website is responsive and looks great on wide variety of devices e.g. smartphones, desktop devices, laptops etc
+* The website works great on different browers e.g. Firefox, google chrome, IE

 ## Deployment
+The website is deployed on Github.io.
+It is live on the link gven above.

 ## Credits